fjbatresv/pettzi/libs/api-auth/README.md

 - Handle email/password flows
 - Use `@pettzi/utils-dynamo` for HTTP responses
 - Trigger welcome/reset emails via SES templates when configured
+### Auth API overview
+- `POST /auth/register`: creates the user, auto-confirms it, fires the SES welcome template with the verification link and returns JWTs.
+- `POST /auth/login`: authenticates with email/password.
+If Cognito signals `NEW_PASSWORD_REQUIRED` (temporary password flow) it returns `{ challenge: 'NEW_PASSWORD_REQUIRED', session }`; otherwise it returns the JWTs.
+- `POST /auth/forgot-password`: generates a temporary password, sets it in Cognito (permanent=false), and sends it through the SES reset template so the user can log in immediately.
+- `POST /auth/complete-new-password`: consumes the `session` from the challenge and the desired new password, completes the `NEW_PASSWORD_REQUIRED` challenge and returns JWTs.
+- `POST /auth/confirm-email`: verifies the HMAC-backed token that was embedded in the welcome email.

 ## Key deps
 - `@pettzi/domain-model`, `@pettzi/utils-dynamo`, AWS SDK v3 (Cognito, SES)